Quicklist: Types of Exterior House Siding

 - The wood is prone to water and insect damage if not properly treated.

 e.
-Vertical Wood Boarding
+Vertical Wood Siding

-In this case, the wood strips are placed vertically which can help accentuate the height of the home.
+For vertical wood siding, the wood strips are placed vertically which can help accentuate the height of the home.
 Just like the horizontal strips, these are joined together using tongue and groove.
 Woods used are pine, spruce and cypress.

-The cost ranges from $5 to $10 per sq ft
+The cost ranges from $5 to $10 per sq. ft.

 - It gives the home a classic rustic look and improves the curb appeal.